Blink (character): Exiles

-Trying to throw off the team dynamic, the Timebroker introduced Sabretooth onto the team.
-This caused Clarice to doubt her leadership abilities and defer to Sabretooth's advice, a fact that Mimic was not happy about.
-The Timebroker gave Blink a mission in which she was instructed to kill Mimic soon after, but she refused.
-When she did, the Tallus shifted from her arm to Sabretooth's, making him the de facto leader.
+The Timebroker later introduces Sabretooth onto the team, aiming to disrupt the group's dynamic.
+This causes Blink to doubt her leadership abilities and defer to Sabretooth's advice.
+The Timebroker instructs Blink to kill Mimic, who she had been in love with, but she refuses.
+The Tallus shifts from her arm to Sabretooth's, making him the de facto leader.